shivam-gupta007/Quotify/README.md

 ![quotify_github_banner_image](https://user-images.githubusercontent.com/83108424/197799810-a6cc5a9b-b6c6-4a5d-8f29-432ca9cb767a.png)

-# Quotify - a quotes application 📜
+# Quotify - a quotes android app 📜

 A Quotes application built with MAD skills.
 Made with love ❤ by [shivam gupta](https://github.com/shivam-gupta007)